Robert Hooke was a Renaissance Man – a jack of all trades, and a master of many.

 Micrographia and Microscopy

-In 1665, when he was aged 30, Hooke published the first ever scientific best-selling book: Micrographia.
+In 1665, when he was aged 30, Hooke published the first ever scientific bestseller: Micrographia.

 The book was a showcase for Hooke’s particular talents – his understanding of nature and light, his highly developed skills in designing and constructing scientific instruments, and his skills as an artist.